lmakarov/dde/docs/xdebug.md

 `xdebug` extension is disabled by default as it causes about 20% performance hit.

-There two variants: you can use xdebug for debuging requests from browser or you can debugin requests from console php (for example Drush commands).
+There two variants: you can use xdebug for debuging requests from browser or you can debug requests from console (for example Drush commands).

 For configuration first variant use **Prerequisites** and **Setup**.